-Our New Homework Trail...
+Our Homework Trails...

-This year brings about some exciting changes to our approach to homework across the school.
 At the start of each term, the year group will be set a 'Homework Trail' which will last for the duration of each term.
 This trail includes weekly 'Base Camp' tasks, a menu of 'Trail' tasks which are all linked to the Learning Adventure topic, and an 'Extra Mile' Challenge.
 All Homework Trails will also be available to view on the school website so don't worry if you forget what to do.
 The choice of homework tasks all relate to work being taught in class and provide further practice and reinforcement of our Learning Adventure themes.
 Children are strongly encouraged to complete the tasks set but homework is not compulsory.
-In reception we will begin this in term 2.

-Regular reading, spelling and the retention of number facts are essential in the development of English and Maths skills as they underpin many concepts.
+Regular reading, spelling and the retention of number facts and multiplication / division facts are essential in the development of English and Maths skills as they underpin many concepts.
 These tasks will form the 'Base Camp' activities which children are expected to complete on a weekly basis.
 'Trail' tasks are a set of 9 tasks that the children can choose from, ensuring that the centre task has been completed-they cover a broad range of subjects and interests.
 The minimum expectation is that 3 tasks will be completed over a term in the children's homework books.
 Our new homework system will replace 'creative homework' that has operated in the school in previous years.
+This will begin in term 2 for yr R.